 Slack is a popular team communication tool that helps enable real-time collaboration.
 This integration adds an xMatters bot to your Slack workspace that lets you:

-- Look up xMatters groups, see who's on call, and instantly invite on-call members to a Slack channel using an xMatters notification to their preferred devices.
+- Look up xMatters on-call groups, broadcast groups, and services.
+You can see who's on call (if applicable) and instantly invite them to a Slack channel using an xMatters notification to their preferred devices.
 Learn more

 - Use slash commands to initiate incidents in xMatters right from Slack.
 Learn more